Dork Diaries: Characters

 Nikki's best friend, Chloe is an avid reader and loves young adult romances.
 She is a self-proclaimed expert on boys and dating and works in the library with Nikki and Zoey.
 She is described as somewhat prissy but is a social outcast.
 Her parents own a software company.
-She is the fifth most unpopular girl at Westchester Country Day.
+She is the second most unpopular girl at Westchester Country Day.
 She is Latina.